mbtaylor1982/ReSDMAC/README.md

 ### Timing Diagrams

- Below are the VCD files output by the cocotb tests. these can be used to help verify the verilog code.
+ Below are the VCD files output by the cocotb tests. these have been used to help verify the verilog code.

 ![Register access timing](assets/VCD1.png "Register access timing")
 ![DMA cycle timing](assets/VCD2.png "DMA cycle timing")